hiroyasuakada/UnrealEgo/README.md

 - **fisheye_final_image**: rgb images, 8-bit png, 1024 × 1024
 - **fisheye_depth_image**: depth images, 8-bit png, 1024 × 1024
 - **json**: json files with camera, pose, and ground plane data in a world space
+    - trans: global translation in the UE4 coordinate system
+    - rot: global rotation in the UE4 coordinate system
+    - camera pts3d: camera-relative 3D keypoint location in the OpenCV coordinate system
+    - camera pts2d: 2D keypoint location in the image coordinate
 - **all_data_with_img-256_hm-64_pose-16_npy**: this file contains preprocessed data used for faster training
     - rgb images (resized to 256 × 256 and normalized with ImageNet statistics)
     - heatmaps (64 × 64)